-- Reviewing pre-construction condition surveys: This information typically includes photo with notation, video recording with corresponding narrative or a combination of the two and is typically available via the general contractor or blasting company.
+- Reviewing pre-construction condition surveys: This information typically includes photos with notation, video recording with corresponding narrative, or a combination of the two and is typically available via the general contractor or blasting company.

 - Other factors: While every situation is unique, there are a number of other areas that CCA can review.
 These include, but are not limited to, construction material, age of the building, composition of the soil between the source of the vibration and the property, and others.

-CCA is ready to assist the insurers, contractors, developers and property owners in the investigation and analysis of vibration-related claims.
-If you have concerns about possible property damage due to vibration related sources, contact CCA.
-We have experience investigating these claims, whether it involves a single-family home or a large-scale construction project, and can help you to distinguish if damage is related to vibration related sources or was caused some other way.
+CCA is ready to assist insurers, contractors, developers, and property owners in the investigation and analysis of vibration-related claims.
+If you have concerns about possible property damage due to vibration-related sources, contact CCA.
+We have experience investigating these claims, whether it involves a single-family home or a large-scale construction project, and can help you to distinguish if the damage is related to vibration-related sources or was caused some other way.